JohnnyMaelstrm/EthicalHackingPortfolio/README.md

 # 🚀Welcome to my Ethical Hacking Portfolio! 🚀

-Welcome to my cybersecurity portfolio!
 This repository showcases hands-on projects where I’ve tested and developed my skills in ethical hacking.
 It includes penetration testing exercises and vulnerability assessments.

 🔐 Key Areas: